aws/chalice/docs/source/api.rst

         routes defined the Blueprint.
 This allows you to set the root mount point for all URLs in a Blueprint.

+   .. method:: on_ws_connect(event)

+      Create a Websocket API connect event handler.

+      :param event: The :class:`WebsocketEvent` received to indicate a new connection has been registered with API Gateway.
+The identifier of this connection is under the :attr:`WebsocketEvent.connection_id` attribute.

+      see :doc:`topics/websockets` for more information.

+   .. method:: on_ws_message(event)

+      Create a Websocket API message event handler.

+      :param event: The :class:`WebsocketEvent` received to indicate API Gateway received a message from a connected client.
+The identifier of the client that sent the message is under the :attr:`WebsocketEvent.connection_id` attribute.
+The content of the
+         message is available in the :attr:`WebsocketEvent.body` attribute.

+      see :doc:`topics/websockets` for more information.

+   .. method:: on_ws_disconnect(event)

+      Create a Websocket API disconnect event handler.

+      :param event: The :class:`WebsocketEvent` received to indicate an existing connection has been disconnected from API Gateway.
+The identifier of this connection is under the :attr:`WebsocketEvent.connection_id` attribute.

+      see :doc:`topics/websockets` for more information.

 Request
 =======